Warwick Natural History Society

 Visitors are welcome at all our meetings -

 come along as a visitor before deciding to join?

 The Society, founded in 1954, exists to foster the pursuit of Natural History and to safeguard this interest from the many pressures of the present day.
 2014 was the Society’s 60th Anniversary Year.

-There is a current membership of about 200, ranging from beginners to seasoned naturalists with wide ranging interests and expertise, freely shared between members.
+There is a current membership of about 150, ranging from beginners to seasoned naturalists with wide ranging interests and expertise, freely shared between members.

 If you are interested in wild flowers, birds, insects or any other aspect of the natural environment, you

 would be very welcome to join us.